SmartThingsCommunity/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

 ## <a name="motivation">Motivation</a>

-The intent is to provide an Open Source Licensed implementation that can be used by the SmartThings community of users.
+The intent is to provide an Open Source Licensed ecobee-to-SmartThings implementation that can be used by the SmartThings community of users free of charge and without fear of the device disappearing in the future.
 This will help ensure accessibility for all users and provide for an easy mechanism for the community to help maintain/drive the functionality.

 The ultimate goal would be to have these capabilities become part of the stock drivers on the "master" branch.
 But until that time they will be maintained as a fork providing good visibility to any changes upstream.